PiSugar/whisplay-ai-chatbot/README-llm8850.md

 ### LLM8850 Whisper ASR

 The [demo project](https://github.com/ml-inory/whisper.axcl) provides a local whisper ASR running on LLM8850.
 However, it's a one-time use command line tool, which will take about 8 seconds to initialize the model each time.

-I modified the code to run a local web service for ASR, so the model is loaded only once.
+We modified the code to run a local web service for ASR, so the model is loaded only once.
 And it takes less than one second to process each sentence after that.

 - Check out this link: https://github.com/PiSugar/whisper.axcl